-Student African American Brotherhood (SAAB), founded in 1990, has grown to 200+ chapters on college and university campuses; middle and high schools in more than 39 states in the United States.
-SAAB operates through student chapters where young men of color enjoy the privilege of social, cultural and spiritual enrichment.
-SAAB increases the number of African American and Latino men graduating from college by creating a positive peer community based on a spirit of caring.
+Student African American Brotherhood (SAAB), founded in 1990, has grown to 200+ chapters on college and university; middle and high school campuses in 39+ states across the United States.
+SAAB operates through student chapters where young men of color enjoy social, cultural and spiritual enrichment.
+SAAB increases the number of young men graduating from college by creating a positive peer community based on a spirit of caring.

 SAAB membership is open to any student attending an institution that has a registered SAAB Chapter.

 Institutions interested in supporting the development of African American and young males of color should contact SAAB National Headquarters for more information on establishing a SAAB Chapter within their institution.
 Visit our SAAB Chapter page for more information.

 Mr. Dondrė Whitfield shares his excitement about his role with the SAAB organization and deep commitment to its mission.
 Mr. Whitfield is an actor whose talents were bred in Brooklyn, New York.
 His first job was a three season guest starring stint on the most watched show in television history; The Cosby Show.More on Mr. Whitfield . . .